CloudLabsAI-Azure/Fabric-Copilot/fabric-copilot.md

 # Exercise 3: Visualizing and gaining Insights using Copilot for Power BI

+In this exercise, you will use Copilot for Power BI to connect to a Microsoft Fabric dataset, generate visual reports, create and describe DAX measures, and gain insights using natural language prompts.
+You’ll build a report from a Lakehouse, use Copilot to summarize data, generate report content, suggest measures, and publish the report to the Power BI service.
+Finally, you will explore the report as a consumer, using Copilot to summarize visuals and answer leadership questions.

 Let's leverage Copilot for Power BI to create interactive reports using curated data stored in OneLake.
 This exercise will guide you through the end-to-end process: connecting to your dataset, using Copilot for Power BI to explore data, and generating insightful visualizations with minimal manual effort.

 **Power BI:** This integration incorporates generative AI to automatically build reports based on topics you select or prompts you create.

-In this exercise, you'll explore the capabilities of Copilot in Data Factory.
-The Power BI Copilot will be covered in a later exercise within this lab and will use Copilot in Power BI to generate reports and enhance your data analysis process.

 ### Task 1: Connect to a Fabric dataset and create visualizations using Copilot